arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 This example is for drawing **custom frames** in the LED matrix, specifically the Arduino logo.

-You can copy and paste the following example into the "sketch" part of your new App in the Arduino App Lab.
+You can copy and paste the following example into the "sketch" part of your new App found in `sketch\sketch.ino`.

 ```cpp
 #include <Arduino_LED_Matrix.h>